ionic-team/stencil-site/src/docs/config/overview.md

 Sourcemaps create a translation between Stencil components that are written in TypeScript & JSX and JavaScript that is output by Stencil.
 They allow for a better debugging experience for Stencil components, in that they allow external tools (such as an Integrated Development Environment) to add breakpoints directly in the original source code.
-This allows an individual to 'step through' their code line-by-line, inspect the values held in variables, observe logic flow, etc.
+This allows you to 'step through' your code line-by-line, to inspect the values held in variables, to observe logic flow, and more.

-Stencil will always attempt to minify a component's source code as much as possible.
-When `sourceMap` is enabled, it is possible that a slightly different minified result will be produced by Stencil than the minified result produced when the `sourceMap` is not enabled.
+Please note: Stencil will always attempt to minify a component's source code as much as possible during compilation.
+When `sourceMap` is enabled, it is possible that a slightly different minified result will be produced by Stencil when compared to the minified result produced when
+`sourceMap` is not enabled.

-Developers are responsible for determining whether they choose to serve sourcemaps or not in each environment their components are served and implementing their decision accordingly.
+Developers are responsible for determining whether or not they choose to serve sourcemaps in each environment their components are served and implementing their decision accordingly.

 When omitted or set to `false`, sourcemaps will not be generated.